Queendarlin/simple_shell/README.md

 A big thank you to the dynamic duo behind this simple shell project:
 * Queendarlin Nnamani
 * Victor Ochuba

-Thank you both for your hard work and dedication to this project!
+* Thank you for your hard work and dedication to this project!
 Your dedication and expertise have been crucial in making this project successful.

 ## Contributing